OmarBedawi/myMovies/README.md

 In case of films added by other users the "delete" and "edit" buttons are not displayed.

-In the expandable area you can find informations as the genre of the film, the year, the ID of the user, a wikipedia link and the username of who has added the film.
+In the expandable area you can find informations as the genre of the film, the year, the ID of the user, a Wikipedia link and the username of who has added the film.

 foto collezione
 foto tiff id